PMET-public/module-datainstall-graphql/README.md

 	}

 **negotiableQuotesExport**: Use to create the `b2b_negotiated_quotes.json` file.
 Include the quote Ids you want to include in the export.
-If you need a list of all companies, set the input to an empty string `identifiers: [""]`.
+If you need a list of all negotiable quotes, set the input to an empty string `identifiers: [""]`.

     query {
         negotiableQuotesExport(identifiers: ["1"]) {